Georgia State University: Digital Aquarium

-TReNDS Center - The Center for Translational Research in Neuroimaging and Data Science (TReNDS) is a tri-institutional effort supported by Georgia State, the Georgia Institute of Technology and Emory University that is focused on making better use of complex brain imaging data through improved analysis, with a goal of identifying biomarkers that can help address brain health and disease.

 Athletics and traditions

 Sports

-The 16 Georgia State varsity athletic teams compete in the NCAA's Division I FBS as members of the Sun Belt Conference, with the exception of Georgia State's beach volleyball team, which competes in Conference USA.
+The 16 Georgia State varsity athletic teams compete in the NCAA's Division I, with their football program being in FBS.
+They are founding members of the Sun Belt Conference.
+Georgia State's beach volleyball team, competes in Conference USA.
 The university has won conference championships in basketball (men's and women's), baseball, golf (men's and women's), softball, soccer (men's and women's), women's tennis, and beach volleyball.
 The beach volleyball team has been ranked among the top ten programs in the country every year since its inception in 2013.

 Georgia State began competition in all sports in the Sun Belt Conference in 2013, although it had already played all individual sports in the Sun Belt during the 2012–13 season.
 This marked a return to the conference that Georgia State had helped found in 1976.
-Prior to returning to the Sun Belt Conference, GSU played in the CAA from 2005 to 2013, participating for only one season (2012) as a football school.
-Prior to joining the CAA, the Panthers competed in the (then Trans America Athletic Conference, or TAAC) Atlantic Sun Conference, joining in 1983 and leaving for the CAA in 2005.
+Before returning to the Sun Belt Conference, GSU played in the CAA from 2005 to 2013, participating for only one season (2012) as a football school.
+Before joining the CAA, the Panthers competed in the (then Trans America Athletic Conference, or TAAC) Atlantic Sun Conference, joining in 1983 and leaving for the CAA in 2005.

 Georgia State University charges a fee to each student who enrolls at the school.
 This fee is used for athletic scholarships and other costs associated with competitive athletics.
 The athletic fee allows students to use their Panther Card (student identification card) for free access to athletic events.

 The Panthers' most historic rivalry is with the Georgia Southern Eagles with basketball being played between the two since 1972.
 However, rivalries have grown since, including with South Alabama with the two programs starting football within a year of one another and playing each other and having played one another every season since Georgia States football's inception except one.

-Georgia State University's first ever national championship win was in esports in 2019.
+Georgia State University's first-ever national championship win was in esports in 2019.
 The university's SMITE: Battleground of the Gods team played against Arizona State University at Dreamhack Atlanta and won with a final score of 2 - 0.
 The team has since won two additional championships, and participated in a third, becoming the winningest sport in the school's history.